 Another programme to promote unity and integration among urban citizens in Malaysia is called Community Mediation that was developed by the DNUI.
-In 2007, the programme was firstly piloted in Selangor, Penang, Johor, and the Federal Territory of Kuala Lumpur.
-By 2008, it was extended to other states in Malaysia (Hanna, Nora & Akmal, 2015).
-The significance of this programme is to train the Ahli Jawatankuasa Rukun Tetangga (Peaceful Neighbourhood Committee Members) as community mediators in their housing neighbourhood (Hanna, 2013, Hanna & Nora, 2014).
-According to Hanna, Nora, and Akmal (2015), at present, there are 1000 community mediators registered with the DNUI and are trained to perform their duties as community mediators in their respective residence.
+In 2007, the programme was first piloted in Selangor, Pulau Pinang, Johor and the Federal Territory of Kuala Lumpur.
+By 2008, it was extended to other states in Malaysia (Hanna, Nora and Akmal 2015).
+The significance of this programme is to train the ahli jawatankuasa rukun tetangga (peaceful neighbourhood committee members) as community mediators in their housing neighbourhood (Hanna 2013, Hanna and Nora 2014).
+According to Hanna, Nora and Akmal (2015), at present, there are 1,000 community mediators registered with the DNUI and are trained to perform their duties as community mediators in their respective residence.
 Community mediators play a very important role in maintaining peace in the community as they will be the neutral third party striving at helping residents in peacefully resolving conflicts among themselves.

 Successfully performing the duties of a community mediator is a feat.
-It is somewhat challenging, requiring a measure of skill, ability, and valour to succeed.
+It is somewhat challenging, requiring a measure of skill, ability and valour to succeed.
 This is because human conflict is complicated and involves tribulation and emotional upheaval.
-Some of the greatest challenges of being a community mediator (or any other type of mediator) are recognition and acceptance from disputants (Hanna, Nora & Akmal, 2015; Sa'odah, Rojanah & Muslihah, 2013).
-The level of awareness, recognition, acceptance, and trust from the disputants is very important in determining the level of cooperation as well as the willingness to openly and rationally discuss their issues, which will ultimately influence the outcome of the mediation (Sa'odah, 2012).
+Some of the greatest challenges of being a community mediator (or any other type of mediator) are recognition and acceptance from disputants (Hanna, Nora and Akmal 2015; Sa'odah, Rojanah and Muslihah 2013).
+The level of awareness, recognition, acceptance and trust from the disputants is very important in determining the level of cooperation as well as the willingness to openly and rationally discuss their issues, which will ultimately influence the outcome of the mediation (Sa'odah 2012).

 To date, there is no centre to encompass mediators and no sets of rules, regulation, or law to regulate community mediation practice in Malaysia.
-Hanna, Nora, and Akmal assert that the establishment of this centre is very important as it will coordinate, standardise, and serve as a support system for mediators.
+Hanna, Nora and Akmal (2015) assert that the establishment of this centre is very important as it will coordinate, standardise, and serve as a support system for mediators.
 At this juncture, the DNUI should take a proactive role in realising this endeavour.

-For the community in the United States, mediation programmes were established since the 1970s.
-Citizens, neighbours, religious leaders, and communities became empowered as they realised that they could resolve many grievances and disputes in their community through mediation.
+In the United States, mediation programmes have been established since the 1970s.
+Citizens, neighbours, religious leaders and communities became empowered as they realised that they could resolve many grievances and disputes in their community through mediation.
 In Singapore, since 1998, the Community Mediation Centre provides mediation services for social, community, or family disputes that are non-seizable (such as voluntarily causing hurt, mischief, verbal threat) offences under the criminal law.
-Section 2 of the Criminal Procedure Code 2007 (Singapore) defined seizable offences as a case in which a police officer may ordinarily arrest without a warrant.
+Section 2 of the Criminal Procedure Code 2007 (Singapore) defined seizable offences as cases in which a police officer may ordinarily arrest without a warrant.
 This means that the police may just arrest the suspect without a warrant for any offence in violation of the Penal Code.
 An example would be theft.
-Community mediation is also widely practised in Australia, Japan, China, and Korea.
+Community mediation is also widely practised in Australia, Japan, China and Korea.